Yentis/betterdiscord-emotereplacer/README.md

 # BetterDiscord EmoteReplacer
-Check for known emote names and replace them with an embedded image
+Check for known emote names and replace them with an embedded image of the emote.
+Also supports modifiers similar to BetterDiscord's emotes.

 # Usage
 Install BetterDiscord from here